 These four testing and certification documents, along with a 15-year analysis of income, expenses, and losses, served as the foundation for the Board’s discussion and the December 2015 decision to separate RID from testing by creating an independent testing entity.
 The 15-year fiscal analysis is being integrated into the 2015 Annual Report where its relevance is more clearly established.

 All of these documents were developed for the Board as essential tools for use in their decision-making.
 As a result, they were written for the Board as the audience, and in their original versions, they included confidential and privileged communication provided by legal counsel.
 Where these documents contained confidential and privileged communication, they have been redacted.
 However, the information redacted will not impact the ability of members to understand the issues and the factors surrounding RID’s current context.

 The Board has shared this information with its councils and received their input and feedback prior to the December Board meeting.
 As well, the Board reported on this information in a series of five webinars with Affiliate Chapter Presidents, Member Section Chairs, and Committee Chairs in January.
 This lead to opportunities for questions and answers.
 The Board is now sharing these documents, in a readable form only, to provide interested members with further insight into the decision processes in which the Board has been involved.
 After carefully reading and considering the information provided, should you have any questions, please feel free to send them to AWM@rid.org, and we will continue to provide answers.

 The following documents are being shared with the RID membership:

 - 2015 Organizational Assessment, conducted by Heather Harker, the Board Consultant from Third Sector New England (TSNE)

-- Appendices from the 2015 RID Testing and Certification Risk Assessment
+- 2015 RID Testing and Certification Risk Assessment